aicostmanager/aicostmanager-python/docs/usage.md

 The `/configs` endpoint returns an `ETag` header.
 Send this value back in `If-None-Match` to avoid downloading configuration when nothing has changed.
-Triggered limit information is read from `AICM.INI` each time it is needed.
+If the configuration is unchanged, the SDK will still refresh the `triggered_limits` section by calling `/triggered-limits`.
-It is fetched from the server on the initial configuration refresh (or if the INI file lacks the section) and whenever usage is recorded via the `/track-usage` endpoint.
+Triggered limit information is read from `AICM.INI` each time it is needed and is fetched from the server only when the client is initialized (including the etag check described above) or when usage is recorded via the `/track-usage` endpoint.

 # using CostManager with automatic delivery
 from aicostmanager import CostManager